Cold Brew Concentrate Recipe Featured

 Concentrate or Ready-to-Drink Cold Brew?

-Cold brew concentrate is an espresso-style drink, which you can dilute with water, ice, milk, and use as a base for loads of other coffee recipes.
+Cold brew concentrate is an espresso-style drink, that you can dilute with water, ice, or milk, and use as a base for loads of other coffee recipes.
 As you can see, it is very versatile in concentrated form.

 Step-by-Step Guide to Making Cold Brew Coffee at Home